tmoens/tennis-canada-stats-server/README.md

 The servers are a set of Typescript programs.

-The all use the same configuration data as as described above.
+The all use the same configuration data as described above.

 These programs are each either run on a schedule or on demand, as described below.
-Schedules are configured in the Task Scheduler application on Windows.
+On the production system, schedules are configured in the Task Scheduler application on Windows.

 ### Tennis Canada Stats Server (main.ts)